 [Skip to Navigation] | [Skip to Content]

-The local lilt draws you in, but it’s the West Country’s wild expanses of coast and country that linger long in the memory.
-Here, slow travel finds new meaning; this is our Unique guide to luxury Somerset holidays.
+The West Country’s wild expanses of coast and countryside linger long in the memory.
+Here, slow travel finds new meaning.
+This is our guide to luxury holidays in Somerset: the finest places to stay, eat, explore and shop.

 Inspiration on where to stay